Ernest Torrence: Education and early work

 He was born to Colonel Henry Torrence Thayson and Jessie (née Bryce) on 26 June 1878, in Edinburgh, Scotland, and as a child was an exceptional pianist and operatic baritone and graduated from the Stuttgart Conservatory, Edinburgh Academy before earning a scholarship at London's Royal Academy of Music.
 He toured with the D'Oyly Carte Opera Company in such productions as The Emerald Isle (1901), Little Hans Andersen (1903) and The Talk of the Town (1905) before disarming vocal problems set in and he was forced to abandon this career path.

 Sometime prior to 1900, he changed the spelling of Torrance to Torrence and dropped the name Thomson.
 Both Ernest and his actor brother David Torrence went to America, with Ernest joining David in New York in September 1911.
 Focusing on a purely acting career, Ernest and his brother developed into experienced players on the Broadway New York stage.
 Ernest received significant acclaim with Modest Suzanne in 1912, and a prominent role in The Night Boat in 1920 brought him to the attention of the early Hollywood filmmakers.
+He also created the role of the painter Andrew McMurray in Victor Herbert's The Only Girl (1914).